 The Dry Lake Project saw WSA take a number of new approaches to issue this historic approval.
 A joint application was utilized for land control replacing the previous requirement for legal easements on 113 quarter sections or hundreds of neighbour-to-neighbour land control agreements.

-“It’s great to see a group of hardworking farmers team-up with Water Security Agency to find a responsible solution to water management,” Ken Weichel Reeve of the RM of Montmarte said.
+“It’s great to see a group of hardworking farmers team-up with Water Security Agency to find a responsible solution to water management,” Ken Weichel Reeve of the RM of Montmartre said.

 Landowners in the project now have land control and security for their drainage works.
 By including 30 gated structures, controlled release of flows will throttle spring runoff to the equivalent of a one in two year flow rate.
 Flow controls for existing drainage will ensure that downstream landowners and communities will not experience increased flooding.
 This project also restored 34 acres of wetlands on existing drainage and 21 acres of wetland retention on new drainage.

 The Approval to Construct, Approval to Operate and Aquatic Habitat Protection Permits were all issued from one application and at one time and with one set of conditions.
 The Upper Souris Watershed Association acted as the Qualified Person to assist producers with the application process, significantly reducing paperwork for landowners.

 The Water Security Agency is currently working with hundreds of other landowners on an additional 12 organized drainage projects making up more than 160,000 acres.